One-Button-Studios/ai_game/README.md

 # Concept
 The A.I. will attempt to guess the next spot, and the user gains a point for every point chosen that the AI does not guess.

 # Frameworks
-This project incorporates the Phaser javascript game library, JQUERY, Bootstrap, and Angular.
-The majority of the project will be coded in Javascript.
+This project will be coded primarily in Python, using a game engine to port to Android devices.

 # Team Members
-Ashwin - Lead A.I. developer.
+Ashwin - Lead A.I. developer. <br>
-Robert - Web developer, graphic artist.
+Robert - Web developer, graphic artist. <br>
-Joon? - Mobile development/port, programmer.
+Joon? - Mobile development/port, programmer. <br>
 Jasper - Awesome stuff.